Basil Reynolds

 I design the invisible infrastructure that allows creative work to last.

-the internal, structural, and environmental systems that determine whether creativity can be sustained without eroding the person behind it.
+My work focuses on what sits beneath performance, output, and success: the internal, structural, and environmental systems that determine whether creativity can be sustained without eroding the person behind it.

-I’m the founder of Finding the Music Inside® — a systems-based practice developed through decades inside music culture, artist development, and creative leadership.
-The work exists to address what the industry still struggles to name: talent doesn’t fail — systems do.
+I am the founder of Finding the Music Inside®, a systems-based practice developed through decades inside music culture, artist development, and creative leadership.

-Before the Work — The Artist
+Before the Work

 My understanding of creative systems began from the inside.

-In 1986, I co-founded The London Rhyme Syndicate with PlayBoy Prinz and DJ Dee, contributing to the foundations of the UK hip hop scene.
+In 1986 I co-founded The London Rhyme Syndicate with PlayBoy Prinz and DJ Dee, contributing to the foundations of the UK hip hop scene.
 Our 1988 release Hard to the Core became an underground anthem, and in 1989 we appeared on Top of the Pops with D-Mob performing It Is Time to Get Funky.

-That same year, I became part of the B.R.O.T.H.E.R.
+That same year I became part of the B.R.O.T.H.E.R.
 Movement, a collective of UK hip hop artists opposing apartheid.
 Our collaboration Beyond the 16th Parallel raised funds for the African National Congress and reinforced something that would shape my life’s work:

 Music is not just performance.